 Sixth Form Boarding

 In the sixth form boarding house there are few compulsory trips, but rather a range of activities and events chosen by the girls.
 At weekends girls may go into Banbury or Oxford or home to visit parents.
 Saturday and Sunday evenings are usually community times when the girls get together to watch their favourite TV show and relax.
-At other times they use the library, the dedicated sixth form art and textiles room or their own rooms to work on their AS/A levels and a range of extra-curricular activities.
+At other times they use the library, the dedicated sixth form art and textiles room or their own rooms to work on their A Levels and a range of co-curricular activities.

 Inglis (LVI) 16+